-Children who have a statement of Special Educational needs (SEN) or an Education, Health and Care plan (EHC plan) which names the school must by law be offered a place at this school.
+Children who have an Education, Health and Care plan (EHC plan) which names the school must by law be offered a place at this school.

-Places are then offered (up to the schools published admissions number [PAN] which is 12) in the following priority order
+Places are then offered (up to the schools published admissions number [PAN] which is 12) in the following priority order who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately following having been looked after).